hsnckkgl/CaptureTheFlag_WriteUps/README.md

-# You can find the solution of the CTF machines here!
+# You can find the solutions of some CTF machines here!